ccl0utier/TA-gvm/README.md

 ## Configuration

-### Enable data and scripted inputs for the Technical Add-on for Greenbone Vulnerability Manager
+### Enable data and scripted inputs for the Greenbone Vulnerability Manager Add-on for Splunk

-After you have installed the **Technical Add-on for Greenbone Vulnerability Manager**, you must enable the data and network inputs within the add-on so that it collects data from your GVM environment.
+After you have installed the **Greenbone Vulnerability Manager Add-on for Splunk**, you must enable the data and network inputs within the add-on so that it collects data from your GVM environment.
 You must enable the inputs using the configuration files.

 > Note: When you configure data and scripted inputs using configuration files, copy only the input stanzas whose configurations you want to change.
 Do not copy the entire file, as those changes persist even after an upgrade.